Live2Create Leadership Academy

 "Whose shoulders am I standing on — and what did it cost them to build what I now walk into?"

-Students research a historical figure connected to their track and conduct a real conversation with a living mentor in their field.
-Grade 6 writes a biography and a reflection letter.
-Grade 9 writes a comparative analysis and a formal mentorship report.
-This is one of the most personally meaningful units of the year.
+Students research a historical figure connected to their leadership track and conduct a real mentorship conversation with a working adult in their field.
+Younger students write a biography and a reflection letter.
+Older students write a comparative analysis and a formal mentorship report.
+One of the most personally meaningful units of the year.

 Project: Legacy + MentorshipBiographyMid-Year Retreat: Feb